hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/17_RESPONSIBLE_GOVERNMENT.md

 the Home Rule Leagues.
 (The Hon'ble) Mr.M.
 A.
 Jinnah and several other leading Congressmen and Muslim-leaguers in Bombay joined the Home Rule
-League immediately after the pubUcation of the internment order.More important still was the attitude of the Moderate leaders at Allahabad, who at this most momentous crisis joined hands with the Home
+League immediately after the publication of the internment order.More important still was the attitude of the Moderate leaders at Allahabad, who at this most momentous crisis joined hands with the Home